Socotra Rock

 Socotra Rock, also known as Ieodo, Parangdo, or Suyan Islet (苏岩礁 (蘇巖礁, Sūyán Jiāo)), is a submerged rock 4.6 m below sea level (at low tide) located in the Yellow Sea.
 International maritime law stipulates that a submerged rock outside of a country's territorial sea (generally 12 nautical miles) cannot be claimed as territory by any country.
 However, the rock is the subject of a maritime dispute between China and South Korea, which consider it to lie within their respective exclusive economic zones.

 The rock is located 149 km southwest of Marado (just off Jeju Island) in Korea.
 Yushan Island of Zhejiang, China, is 287 km away from the rock.
 The rock serves as the foundation for Korean Ieodo Ocean Research Station.
 A Korean helipad is also located there to allow the research station to be serviced.

 Names

 In Korean, the rock itself is known as Ieodo or Parangdo.
-Internationally it is known as Socotra Rock, and in Chinese, it is known as Suyan Islet (苏岩礁 (蘇巖礁, Sūyán Jiāo)), which means the "rock" (岩/巖, yán) or "reef" (礁, jiāo) outside the coastal waters of Jiangsu (苏/蘇, sū, the abbreviation).
+Internationally it is known as Socotra Rock (after the merchant vessel SS Socotra that discovered it), and in Chinese, it is known as Suyan Islet (苏岩礁 (蘇巖礁, Sūyán Jiāo)), which means the "rock" (岩/巖, yán) or "reef" (礁, jiāo) outside the coastal waters of Jiangsu (苏/蘇, sū, the abbreviation).